shopware/shopware/adr/2022-07-21-adding-the-storable-flow-to-implement-delay-action-in-flow-builder.md

+---
-# 2022-07-21 Adding the `StorableFlow` instead of the `FlowEvent` for implementing the flow DelayAction in Flow Builder
+title: Adding the `StorableFlow` instead of the `FlowEvent` for implementing the flow DelayAction in flow builder
+date: 2022-07-21
+area: business-ops
+tags: [flow, event, refactoring]
+---

 ## Context